hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 `pokemon/show` can **optionally** specify the toys to be rendered.
 You can have it do this by passing a partial variable `display_toys: true`.
 If `display_toys`, render the toys in `pokemon/_pokemon`, else don't.
-You can write an if statement right in your Jbuilder!
+You can write an if statement right in your JBuilder!

 **Check that this is working by loading `/pokemon` and `/pokemon/123`.** Call your TA over to check.

-## Phase 2B: Write a `Toy` Model, `PokemonToys` Collection
+## Phase 2B: Write a `Toy` Model, `Toys` Collection

-We're ready to write our `Toy` model and `PokemonToys` collection in `pokedex-0.js`.
+We're ready to write our `Toy` model in `models/toy.js` and our `Toys` collection in `collections/toys.js`.
 At this point, they need only extend their respective Backbone classes.
-Additionally, set the `model` property of `PokemonToys`.
+Additionally, set the `model` property of `Toys`.

 On the server side a Pokemon model has a `has_many` toys association.
 Backbone does not have a built in mechanism for representing associations, so we'll wire up our own.
-Write a `toys` method on `Pokemon` that memoizes a `PokemonToys` collection.
-Javascript doesn't have an `||=` operator so we'll need to check: if `this._toys` is undefined, set `this._toys` equal to a new instance of `PokemonToys`.
+Write a `toys` method on `Pokemon` that memoizes a `Toys` collection.
+Javascript doesn't have an `||=` operator so we'll need to check: if `this._toys` is undefined, set `this._toys` equal to a new instance of `Toys`.
 Finally return `this._toys`.

 Now each `Pokemon` has a `toys` association.
 You might be wondering: